Today I’m sharing some tips on how to eat healthy consistently.

 Speaking of being prepared and planning ahead, I’ve found that meal planning has been a really good way for me to make the healthiest choices that I can.
 Here are a few of my meal planning posts: Top 5 meal planning tips, How I Simplify Meal Planning, and 6 Benefits of Meal Planning.

-When I know that I have the ingredients in my kitchen to prepare a few different meals, I’m much more likely to cook at home than I am otherwise.
+When I know that I have the ingredients in my kitchen to prepare a few different meals, I’m much more likely to cook at home.
 Going home to find a recipe, go to the grocery store to get ingredients, and then going back home to cook after working all day isn’t likely to happen.
-But if all it takes to eat a healthy meal is to cook it because I already have all the ingredients, it’s a lot less effort.
+If all it takes is to cook it because I already have all the ingredients, that’s it’s a lot less effort.

-I find that it’s easy to build on healthy decisions if I’m already making them in other parts of my life.
-If I workout a couple times per week, it’s easier to pick the side salad over the fries when I’m eating out.
-If I’m spending time and effort to be healthy in one part of my life, it’ll spill over into other parts of my life too, like eating.
+It’s easy to build on healthy decisions if I’m already making them in other parts of my life.
+If I workout a couple times per week, it’s easier to pick the side salad over the fries.
+Healthy decisions will spill over into other parts of my life too, like eating.

-I’m also more likely to make healthier decisions with my food when I’m getting enough sleep, spending some time each day for myself, and writing in my gratitude journal regularly.
+I’m also more likely to make healthier decisions with my food when I’m practicing basic self care.
+That includes getting enough sleep, spending some time each day for myself, and writing in my gratitude journal regularly.
 All of those little decisions build on each other and they become easier over time.

-I typically workout first thing in the morning and it’s such a great way to start off my day on a positive note, doing something good for myself.
-It sets the tone for the day that it’s worth the effort to be healthy and make smart decisions throughout the day.
+I typically workout first thing in the morning.
+It’s such a great way to start off my day on a positive note, doing something good for myself.
+It sets the tone for the day.
+It’s worth the effort to be healthy and make smart decisions throughout the day.

 Don’t get discouraged